ory/docs/docs/keto/sdk/api.md

 This endpoint returns a 200 status code when the HTTP server is up running and the environment dependencies (e.g. the database) are responsive as well.

-This status does currently not include checks whether the database connection is working.
-This endpoint does not require the `X-Forwarded-Proto` header when TLS termination is set.
+If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.

-Be aware that if you are running multiple nodes of ORY Keto, the health status will never refer to the cluster state, only to a single instance.
+Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.

 #### Responses

-<a id="check-the-readiness-status-responses"></a>
+<a id="check-readiness-status-responses"></a>
 ##### Overview

 |Status|Meaning|Description|Schema|